Niamhck/Niamhck/README.md

 - 👋 Hi, I’m @Niamhck
 - 👀 I’m interested in bioinformatics and biostatistics
-- 🌱 I’m currently learning python, R, and Bash
-- 💞️ I’m looking to collaborate on anything that I can do to help further my knowledge in bioinformatics
 - 📫 How to reach me email: ncallinank@gmail.com or LinkedIn: https://www.linkedin.com/in/niamh-callinan-keenan-b1b410153/

 <!---